Wednesday, November 25, 2009

 My experience is that most all websites typically allow 8 characters in a password.
 Typically the more characters, the more secure the password.
 I label my passwords as follows: “Secure” and a “More Secure”.
 For example, my “More Secure” password might be 0ApR1fuL while my “More Secure” password would be 7o’c1dEC.
 I now only need to remember my two passwords, April Fools Day (0ApR1fuL) and 7 O’clock on December 1.
 These might look little confusing because they are foreign to you, but you can easily create a couple basic passwords which you use globally for all your sites.

-An alternate way of creating passwords is to use common phrases and select characters from the phrase … such as “There’s a whole in the bucket” and the password might be T’saWiTb … this would be a strong password, but easy to remember.
+An alternate way of creating passwords is to use common phrases and select characters from the phrase … such as “There’s a hole in the bucket” and the password might be T’saHiTb … this would be a strong password, but easy to remember.

 When to use each password: